Skip to main content

 Non-medical unpaid absences should only be approved when they do not create a hardship for the library or adversely impact the work unit.
 Requests for unpaid leave should be made as far in advance as possible.

-An employee must personally (unless incapacitated) notify their supervisor or administration if they expect to be late or absent as far in advance as possible but within one hour after the scheduled work time.
+An employee must personally (unless incapacitated) notify their supervisor or administration if they expect to be late or absent as far in advance as possible but at least one hour before their scheduled work time.
+This provides management with the ability to secure shift coverage or redistribute work duties.

 Supervisors have the right to ask the reason for tardiness/absence; if due to medical necessity the exact nature of an illness need not be divulged.
 An employee should attempt to provide an estimated arrival time or day of return to work.

 Corrective action will begin when all excused absences are exhausted or when an attendance issue or pattern has been identified.
-Failure to call in, in a timely manner, may result in corrective action.
+Failure to call in in a timely manner will result in corrective action.
 Employees who do not return to work or arrive at the time originally estimated are expected to call in again.
 Supervisors will track all employees’ absences to ensure that absences and tardiness are not excessive.

 5.4 PERSONAL APPEARANCE